Last Updated 02/01/2023

 If you are married filing jointly, only the spouse with the SSN will receive the first and second stimulus check.
 The exception to this rule is if one of you is in the military, then you are both eligible for both stimulus checks, even if one of you has an ITIN and one of you has an SSN.

-Previously, for the first stimulus check, both spouses needed to have SSNs.
-If you were denied your first stimulus payment because both you and your spouse did not have SSNs, you can claim both the first and second stimulus checks as the Recovery Rebate Tax Credit on your 2020 tax return.
-See the chart and examples below for further explanation of how this works.
+Originally, both spouses need to have SSNs for the first stimulus check.
+If you and your spouse were denied your first stimulus payment because only one of you have an SSN, you can claim both the first and second stimulus checks as the Recovery Rebate Tax Credit on your 2020 tax return.
+See the chart and examples below for more on how this works.

 Social Security Number Rules for the Third Stimulus Check